SpaceVim/SpaceVim/bundle/nvim-plug/README.md

 ## Intro

 nvim-plug is an asynchronous Neovim plugin manager written in Lua.
+There is also a [Chinese introduction](https://wsdjeg.net/neovim-plugin-manager-nvim-plug/) about nvim-plug.

 ## Features